A Review of Workplace Leadership Styles: Men Vs. Women

-I am currently blessed to work in a role that affords me the opportunity to view the leadership styles of a variety of different people.
-As a HR Business Partner at Helios HR, I am able to compare and contrast the leadership styles of some of the best leaders in the DC Metro area.
 While there are noticeable differences among the leaders I support, none may be as significant as the leadership styles of the men and women leading their respective organizations.
-As a disclaimer, I do not believe any one leadership gender is better or worse than the other at leading an organization.
+As a disclaimer, I do not believe one leadership gender is better or worse than the other at leading an organization.
 Instead, a successful leader must understand and tailor their strengths to the organization in which he or she leads.

-A Review of Female Vs. Male Leadership Styles
+A Review of Male Vs. Female Leadership Styles

 - Task-focused – Female leaders tend to be extremely focused on completing a task assigned.
 Completing day-to-day tasks are necessary to ensure a company is running smoothly from an operational perspective.
 While a task-focused leadership style helps an organization run properly, employees working for a leader employing this type of leadership style may not understand the context of why the task is important to the organization from a strategic perspective.